stolostron/applier-samples/import-cluster/README.md

 1. Make this directory your current directory
 2. Create a values.yaml based on [values-template.yaml](./values-template.yaml) by setting your cluster name and your options for the different addons.
+3. Login on the hub: `kubectl login...`
-3. run `./hub.sh`
+4. run `./hub.sh`
-4. if not auto-import then log on the future managed cluster
+5. if not auto-import then login on the future managed cluster: `kubectl login...`
-5. run `./managedcluster.sh`
+6. run `./managedcluster.sh`

 With kubeconfig add this snippet in your values.yaml
 ```